Valar's GDPR commitment

 Protecting Your Data

-The GDPR is the most comprehensive EU data privacy law in decades, and went into effect on May 25, 2018.
-Besides strengthening and standardizing user data privacy across the EU, it requires new or additional obligations on all organizations that handle EU citizens’ personal data, regardless of where the organizations themselves are located.
-On this page, we’ll explain our methods and how we comply with the GDPR.
+The European Union General Data Protection Regulation (GDPR) went into effect on May 25, 2018.
+The GDPR implements requirements for all organizations that handle EU citizens’ personal data, regardless of where the organizations are located.
+On this page, Quantic explains how we comply with the GDPR.

-The GDPR's updated requirements are significant and our team has worked diligently to ensure Valar is in compliance.
+The GDPR's requirements are significant and our team works diligently to ensure Quantic is in compliance.
 Measures to achieve this include:

 - Investments in security infrastructure